 There are many different materials that can be used for the construction of the modular kitchen.
 Selecting the best option is very crucial for your modular kitchen.
 Generally, there are many options available such as MDF, HDF, Plywood, Blockboard, WPC, Stone, and Steel.

 MDF and HDF can be used if you have a low budget for the modular kitchen.
-HDF is denser and has good resistance to water as compared to MDF, but both of them are not very durable and hence they are not generally suggested for making modular kitchen.
+HDF is denser and has good resistance to water as compared to MDF, but both of them are not very durable and hence they are not generally suggested for making modular kitchens.

 WPC is another option for making the kitchen, it is an expensive option and there have been issues regarding its sturdiness especially with the heat and high temperatures.